claudiopro/karma-jasmine-coverage-browserify/README.md

-# karma-jasmine-coverage
+# karma-jasmine-coverage-browserify
-Karma with Jasmine and coverage boilerplate
+Karma with Jasmine, Browserify and coverage boilerplate